johnnyvf24/kalah-alpha-zero/readme.md

 About
 =====

-Connect4 reinforcement learning by [AlphaGo Zero](https://deepmind.com/blog/alphago-zero-learning-scratch/) methods.
+Kalah reinforcement learning by [AlphaGo Zero](https://deepmind.com/blog/alphago-zero-learning-scratch/) methods.

 This project is based in two main resources:
 1) DeepMind's Oct19th publication: [Mastering the Game of Go without Human Knowledge](https://www.nature.com/articles/nature24270.epdf?author_access_token=VJXbVjaSHxFoctQQ4p2k4tRgN0jAjWel9jnR3ZoTv0PVW4gB86EEpGqTRDtpIz-2rmo8-KG06gqVobU5NSCFeHILHcVFUeMsbvwS-lxjqQGg98faovwjxeTUgZAUMnRQ).
 2) The <b>great</b> Reversi development of the DeepMind ideas that @mokemokechicken did in his repo: https://github.com/mokemokechicken/reversi-alpha-zero
+3) The Connect4 version created by @Zeta36 : https://github.com/Zeta36/connect4-alpha-zero

+This is the 4 stone version that is found in play-mancala.com.
+After about a day of training it is able to beat me (I consider myself a good Kalah player).
+More stats to follow.

+My Goal: beat GMKalah https://github.com/johnnyvf24/GMKalah-AI a traditional Alpha-beta program.

 Environment
 -----------